KevinTyrrell/D2-Runeword-Tracker/README.md

 ##### Windows

-Either double click the `D2-Runeword-Tracker.bat` file or open up a com.kevin.tyrrell.diablo.console window in the directory you saved the release and type `java -jar D2-Runeword-Tracker.jar`.
+Either double click the `D2-Runeword-Tracker.bat` file or open up a com.kevintyrrell.tyrrell.diablo.console window in the directory you saved the release and type `java -jar D2-Runeword-Tracker.jar`.

 ##### Linux / Mac

-Open a com.kevin.tyrrell.diablo.console window in the directory you saved the release and type `java -jar D2-Runeword-Tracker.jar`.
+Open a com.kevintyrrell.tyrrell.diablo.console window in the directory you saved the release and type `java -jar D2-Runeword-Tracker.jar`.

 ----
 Save files for Diablo 2 Runeword Tracker will be created in the directory the `jar` is located.